 If you want additional information, I’ve put together a file for you to download.
 It contains information such as materials used for the tunnels and pasteurization units added.

-For the file, please click here
+For the file, please click here (this is for the 6-meter tunnel).

 If you want to get in touch with more for further information, then please email me at: